-The other day I was reading an interesting guide that explained the difference between free and open source software on Digital ocean.
-Until then, I thought both are more or less same.
+The other day I was reading an interesting guide that explained the difference between free and open source software.
+I thought both are more or less same until I across this guide.
 Oh man, I was wrong.
 There are few significant differences between them.
 While reading that article, I was wondering how to find non-free software in Linux, hence this post.

 Say hello to "Virtual Richard M. Stallman", a Perl script to find Non-free Software in Debian

 The Virtual Richard M. Stallman, shortly vrms, is a program, written in Perl, that analyzes the list of installed software on your Debian-based systems and reports all of the packages from non-free and contrib trees which are currently installed.
 For those wondering, a free software should meet the following four essential freedoms.

 - Freedom 0 - The freedom to run the program as you wish, for any purpose.

 - Freedom 1 - The freedom to study how the program works, and adapt it to your needs.
 Access to the source code is a precondition for this.